conorsch/etym/README.md

 * [requests]: Excellent HTTP library for humans.
 * [BeautifulSoup]: Don't parse HTML without it.
-* [blessings]: For text highlighting in terminal output.
+* [blessings]: For rich text formatting in terminal output.
 * [docopt]: Command-line args that make you smile.
 * List of words at `/usr/share/dict/words`
 * An active internet connection.